jaythomasv29/pomodoro-timer-v1/README.md

 ## Specific instruction

-1. The code has various TODO items that should help you build the project as expected.
-With that said, feel free to make the changes you feel are necessary to accomplish the tasks.
 1. Break up the code into at least two additional components that have a single responsibility.
 1. The user cannot change the duration of the focus or break during a focus or break session.
 1. Display durations as `mm:ss`. i.e. 05:00 for 5 minutes or 18:45 for eighteen minutes and forty-five seconds.